-Vietnamese men appear in court after cannabis factory found
+Vietnamese men appear in court after cannabis farm found

 Anh Nguyen is accused of remaining in the UK beyond his permitted time.

-Giving evidence to the court, a detective constable said he believed he could connect the men to their respective charges and applied for a media ban on their address where the cannabis factory was uncovered.
+Giving evidence to the court, a detective constable said he believed he could connect the men to their respective charges.

 'Well organised operation'